 Understanding minimum wages in Australia is one of the most important elements to maintaining an effective cost structure when running a business.
-There are certain standards set in place by Fair Work Australia which dictate minimum grades of pay for different job roles across all industries, and if you aren’t fully aware of each of your employees’ minimum wages, you could find yourself underpaying them.
+There are certain standards set in place by the Fair Work Commission which dictates minimum grades of pay for different job roles across all industries, and if you aren’t fully aware of each of your employees’ minimum wages, you could find yourself underpaying them.

 However, when it comes to working out what your employees’ minimum wages are, you also need to factor in their minimum entitlements under the relevant Award or Agreement.
 These entitlements are differentiated across a variety of factors such as industry, job type, experience in the role etc and hold potential repercussions if they are not met.
-So it is important that employers investigate each of their employees’ Awards and Agreements to understand the minimum entitlements.
+So it is important that employers understand minimum entitlements.

 In the interest of Australia’s employees and businesses alike, the base wage, or minimum wage, received by employees in the national workplace relations system are determined by a specialist panel within the Fair Work Commission.
 These minimum wage rates are reassessed on an annual basis to guarantee that employees of Australia are awarded their fair income.